How to Make a Homemade Dehumidifier

 - Carefully open the silica gen packages and pour them in a bowl, you'll need a minimum of five.

 - Get a glass jar and create as many small holes as you can on the top.

 - Pour the silica gel in the jar and close with the top perfectly screwed on.

 - Place the glass jar in the place where you want to get rid of the humidity.

-To know when you should replace the silica gel balls in your dehumidifier for new ones, keep an eye on their color.
+To know when you should replace the silica gel balls in your dehumidifier, keep an eye on their color.
 When the balls become pink, it means that they are saturated with water buildup and need to be changed.

 Another highly effective method to make a dehumidifier is by using non-dairy creamer or coffee whiteners.
 Though they are intended as a dairy substitute in coffee, the truth is that coffee whitener is actually an effective desiccant.

-- Get a medium sized bowl and pour some powdered coffee whitener in it to the top.
+- Get a medium sized bowl and pour some powdered coffee whitener in all the way to the top.

 - Leave it on a safe surface in the room where you want to create your dehumidifier.